developmentseed/qgis-uc-gee-presentation/slides.md

 `BaseAlgorithmDialog` structure:
 - Subclass of `QgsProcessingAlgorithmDialogBase`
 - Creates a custom Qt layout
-- More interactive and nested parameter inputs
+- Interactive and nested parameter inputs

 ---